-- 1. Flywheel is free but trigger pickup magnet must have two poles and the quantity of stator magnets must be the same as in original flywheel. - 2.
-Exhaust attenuator must be made of aluminium alloy and in compliance with homologation dimensions and OM shape - 3.
+- Flywheel is free but trigger pickup magnet must have two poles and the quantity of stator magnets must be the same as in original flywheel. - Exhaust attenuator must be made of aluminium alloy and in compliance with homologation dimensions and OM shape - 3.
 Stator, trigger, ignition coils, switch boxes, engine harness and air temp sensor must be original.
 The EFI ECU box will be provided by technical commissioners.
 While the engine is running only the original weather cap can be plugged into the ECU diagnostic port.
-The high voltage sparkplugs wires are free.
+The high voltage spark plugs wires are free.
 The starter relay is free, but must be mounted in the original position.
-The rectifier/voltage regulator in the battery charging system may be replaced by any rectifier/voltage regulator which can fit the original mounting plate. - 4.
-The fuel rail, injectors, bypass T-fitting must be OM.
+The rectifier/voltage regulator in the battery charging system may be replaced by any rectifier/voltage regulator which can fit the original mounting plate. - The fuel rail, injectors, bypass T-fitting must be OM.
 The fuel pressure regulator must be single, OM and working.
-Use of any additional equipment that can affect the fuel system performance is illegal. - The engine cowlings are free but the overall shape of the top cowling must be the same as original one, there will be no connection between engine top cowling and power-head.
+Use of any additional equipment that can affect the fuel system performance is illegal. - 5.
+The engine cowlings are free but the overall shape of the top cowling must be the same as original one, there will be no connection between engine top cowling and power-head.
 No air-box allowed.
 Mercury logo is not compulsory and the engine cowling color and graphics are free - 6.
 Cylinder block (block, heads, exhaust cover, all inner mechanical parts) must be OM by Mercury Marine.
-The 822230A47 cylinder block can also be used, and it must be in compliance with the dimensions specified in the F1/00496 homologation sheet.
+The 822230A47 cylinder block can also be used, and it must be in compiliance with the dimensions specified in the F1/00496 homologation sheet.
 No spacer allowed between cylinders block and exhaust cover.
-Sleeves, connecting rods are free, but in compliance with the homologation dimensions.
+Sleeves, connecting rods are free, but in compiliance with the homologation dimensions.
 Pistons are free but with the same number of piston rings and in compliance with homologation dimensions.
 Cylinder block casting can be modified but without changing the engineering or designing structure both inside and outside, except the exhaust chest area.
-The next cylinder blocks casting can also be used with limitations described below: 858961A8, 858961A10, 858961A21, 858961A23, 858961T18, 8M8027364, 858961A35, 858961T02, 858961A28, 858961A17.
-The front crankcase cover must be replaced to appropriate one (from 822230A47 or original 2.5L Mercury EFI cyl. block).
+The next cylinder blocks casting can also be used with limitations described below: 858961A8, 858961A10, 858961A21, 858961A21, 858961A23, 858961T102, 858961A25, and also be used with limitations described to appropriate one (from 822230A47 or original 2.5L Mercury EFI cyl. block).
 The sleeves must be replaced and be in compliance with the dimensions specified in the F1/00496 homologation sheet.